ivanitlearning/AWS-Associate-Courses/SOA-C02/Labs.md

 ## Create VPC endpoints for SSM, EC2

 1. VPC -> Endpoints -> Create endpoints
-   1. Need these 3
+   1. Need these 3 interface endpoints in the subnets where the instances will be
       - com.amazonaws.[region].ec2messages
       - com.amazonaws.[region].ssmmessages
       - com.amazonaws.[region].ssm
    2. Add the private instance SG to the endpoints
-   3. For the SG, include an inbound rule which allows TCP connections from all ports to itself
+   3. In the SG for the endpoints, include an inbound rule which allows TCP connections from all ports to itself and put the instances in the same SG.
 2. Create an IAM role for permissions `AmazonSSMManagedInstanceCore`, attach to instance.
 3. Make sure AMI supports it
+4. Note you don't need IGW for Session Mgr, nor edit any route tables.

 ## Egress-Only IGW for IPv6